cimed-dsp/template_medical-records/DSP_EMR_instructions.md

 ## Extensions

-The ways in which you could extend this include modifying this model to predict timing of events, predict a specific type of diagnosis only, or extend it to predict drug and procedure events in addition to diagnostics.
+The ways in which you could extend this include modifying this model to predict timing of events or to predict a specific type of diagnosis only, or extending it to predict drug and procedure events in addition to diagnostics.

+MANAGING C9 COSTS; HIBERNATION
+UPLOADING AND DOWNLOADING FILES
+CLEANING UP ENVIRONMENT